 The association of woman/Goddess and bison is deep.
 Again and again they are found, in different forms, together, often both pregnant.
 If we look at the gestation time of women and bison, we find that they both have a 10 lunar month pregnancy.
 Like the Horse and Bear, the Bison is an animal with great mythical importance.
 We tend to think of the bull cults of Minoan Crete or Çatal Höyük, or the horned Goddesses of Egypt, but the bison/bull is of course also one of the most often depicted animals in Palaeolithic art, and so must have held great significance much further back in history as well.
 In fact, like the clay bear statue described in GA12, there also exists an exquisite clay bison sculpture from the same period.
-A bull and cow bison about to mate, the cow ready and the bull scenting the air, can still be seen deep in the cave of Tuc D’Audoubert. [photo right].
+A bull and cow bison about to mate, the cow ready and the bull scenting the air, can still be seen deep in the cave of Tuc D’Audoubert. [photo below].

 Leaning against the rock that supports them, at 2 foot long, 18 inches high, they form what seems easy to describe as an altar deep in a cave otherwise undecorated by our ancestors.

 The association of Goddess/woman and bison in Palaeolithic art is a particularly strong symbolic image of the shamanistic concept of life and death and suggests lunar mythology of transformation and gestation.
 [Marija Gimbutas, 1989].
-There are many examples of this mythic importance of the bison; Laussel’s goddess being perhaps the most famous, holding her pregnant belly and the 13 lunar month-notched bison horn [left].
+There are many examples of this mythic importance of the bison; Laussel’s goddess being perhaps the most famous, holding her pregnant belly and the 13 lunar month-notched bison horn [below].